jitinchekka/ds-project/README.md

 This is a Web Application for Exploratory Data Analysis (EDA), Data Visualization and Prediction of a CSV file.

 ### How it works:
-1. Upload the CSV file
+1. Upload any dataset as a CSV file
 2. Click on `Submit` button
 3. You will see the complete Data Analysis, Visualization and Prediction in an interactive web page
 <!-- Input: CSV file